 So when it comes to settlement or judgment income, you have a general rule, an exception to the general rule, and several exceptions to the exceptions of the general rule.
 Confused yet?
+Is settlement money taxable?
 When all these exceptions are coupled with the legalese applicable to settlements and judgments, it gets very confusing.
 Therefore, it is important to understand the tax consequences of the settlement or judgment amount because that legal windfall may not last you as long financially once the Internal Revenue Service takes its bite.

 Contact us today for more information or a free consultation!